apetrone11235/angela-petrone.github.io/_posts/2019-02-15-Bryce Harper.md

 **The "money" part of Moneyball**

 In Harper's first season in the MLB (2012), he was making the MLB's minimum salary which was $500,000 at the time.
 While we don’t know how big Harper's contract will be in 2019, we do know that he’s leaving the Nationals after making $21.6M last year, so we can safely assume it will be a massive contract.
-The latest speculations are $300M over 10 years.
+The latest speculations indicate it will be around $300M over 10 years.

-On the other hand, Williams becomes a free agent in 2024 and currently makes the MLB minimum salary of $553,000.
+On the other hand, Williams becomes a free agent in 2024 and makes the current MLB minimum salary of $553,000.

 ## Predicting how good the Phillies will be in 2019

-The first thing I wanted to know was how the Phillies are expected to do assuming they don't make any big changes.
-To do to this, I used the same premise that DePodesta applied: figure out how many runs a team will score vs. how many runs they will allow their opponents to score in a given season and use this to determine wins.
-As I said before, DePodesta believed that certain stats were better predictors of a player's success than others.
+The first thing I wanted to know was how the Phillies are expected to do assuming they don't make any big changes to their roster.
+To do to this, I used the same premise that DePodesta applied: figure out how many runs the Phillies will score vs. how many runs they will allow their opponents to score through the course of a season and use this to determine how many games they will win.
+As I have already mentioned, DePodesta believed that certain stats were better predictors of a player's success than others.
 For example, traditional scouting puts a lot of emphasis on a player's batting average (BA = number of hits/number of at bats).
 While it is useful to know how often a player gets a hit, using at bats (AB) rather than plate appearances (PA) is a little misleading if our ultimate goal is to know how many runs a player can generate.
 For example, a sacrifice fly that causes a runner to score would not count as a hit or an at bat.
 The same goes for a walk with the bases loaded that forces a run to score.
-Both of these instances would count as PAs but not ABs.
+Both of these instances would count as PAs but not ABs even though the player generated a run.

 Fortunately, we have a lot of options when it comes to baseball statistics and as DePodesta found, a player's on-base percentage (OBP) and slugging percentage (SLG) are highly predictive of how many runs they score throughout the course of a season.

 ![]({{site.baseurl}}/img/OBPformula.png){:height="50%" width="50%"}

 As you can see, these stats tell us much more about a player's ability to get on base and generate runs than their batting average.
-Similarly, a team's opponent's OBP (OOBP) and SLG (OSLG) are indicative of how many runs a team will allow against a given opponent.
+Similarly, a team's opponent's OBP (OOBP) and SLG (OSLG) are indicative of how many runs a team will allow their opponents to score.

-Using the Phillies' numbers from the last 49 years, I created the following dataframe, using the original baseball dataset from MIT's *Analytics Edge* course (sourced from [Baseball-Reference.com](https://www.baseball-reference.com)), adding a variable for run difference (RD = runs scored - runs allowed) and removing excess variables I didn't need:
+I wanted to use the Phillies' numbers from the last 49 years because the NL East was officially formed in 1969.
+I created the following dataframe, using the original baseball dataset from MIT's *Analytics Edge* course (sourced from [Baseball-Reference.com](https://www.baseball-reference.com)), adding a variable for run difference (RD = runs scored - runs allowed) and removing variables I didn't need:

 ```
 baseball = read.csv("baseball.csv") #only goes to 2012
 Phillies = subset(baseball, Team == "PHI" & Year > 1968)

-#NL East officially formed in 1969

 Phillies$RD = Phillies$RS - Phillies$RA
 Phillies$Team = NULL